© 2005-2018 R.W. DARLINGTON

-The level of oxygen in the atmosphere 251 Million years ago was higher than it has been since then, so much so that wild fires in vegetation ran rampage around the Globe, burning fiercely even when damp in the raised oxygen levels.
-This decimated the conifers cycads and ferns that were rampant at the time.
-95 Million years later, (145 million years ago) the flowering plants suddenly recovered, and, growing faster than the competition, conifers, cycads and ferns, and came to dominate the flora.
-Thus, flowering plants are relatively recent in Earths history, which began c.
-4540 million years ago.
+The level of oxygen in the atmosphere 251 Million years ago was higher than it has been since then, so much so that wild fires in vegetation ran rampage around the Globe, burning fiercely in the raised oxygen levels even when damp.
+This decimated the conifers, cycads and ferns that were rampant at the time.
+95 Million years later, (145 million years ago) the flowering plants suddenly recovered, and, growing faster than the competition, the conifers, cycads and ferns, came to dominate the flora.
+Thus, flowering plants are relatively recent in Earths history, which all began c.
+4540 million years ago when the Earth was born.

 Another theory has it that the mass extinction was brought on by a microbe belonging to the Methanosarcina Genus.
 Carbon dioxide levels seemed to have then surged far too quickly to have been emitted by a Siberian volcanic eruption, but instead a methanogenic microbe that required huge amounts of nickel*1 in order to flourish on such a grand scale was able to multiple very quickly in the nickel supplied by the volcanic eruption, and was then able to emit copious amounts of methane into the atmosphere.
 In the atmosphere the methane would oxidize fairly rapidly to carbon dioxide, giving rise to the high global temperatures and the mass extinction event that we observe as having occurred 251 million years ago.
 The Methanosarcina microbes are still present on Earth today, and are responsible for most of the biogenic methane still emitted.

 Another source of methane is generated, not biologically, but geologically in the subduction zones of deep oceanic trenches, where two tectonic plates on the Earths surface collide, and one sinks beneath the other.
 The methane is generated in exothermic reactions of serpentinic rocks with sea water.
 A number of chemical reactions are involved, some liberating hydrogen such as by the reaction of Fayalite, an iron silicate rock, with water:

 Whilst others liberate methane by the action of water and dissolved carbon dioxide on olivine rocks: